 No worries, no cares

-Just the wind blowing
+Just the wind blowing through

 What’s left of my hair.